paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 There is a need to have a more immediate way to deal with malicious validators.
 This is where the validator disabling comes in.
 It is focused on dispensing **low latency** consequences for malicious actors.
 It is important to note that the validator disabling is not a replacement for the dispute or slashing systems.
 It is a complementary system that is focused on lighter but immediate consequences usually in the form of restricted validator privileges.

 The primary goals are:
-- Eliminate cases where attackers can get free attempts at attacking the network
+- Eliminate or minimize cases where attackers can get free attempts at attacking the network
-- Eliminate or minimize the risks of honest nodes being pushed out of consensus by getting unjustly slashed
+- Eliminate or minimize the risks of honest nodes being pushed out of consensus when getting unjustly slashed (defense in depth)

-The above three goals are generally at odds so a careful balance has to be struck between them.
+The above two goals are generally at odds so a careful balance has to be struck between them.
 We will achieve them by sacrificing some **liveness** in favor of **soundness** when the network is under stress.
 Maintaining some liveness but absolute soundness is paramount.

 > **Note:** \
 > Liveness = Valid candidates can go through (at a decent pace) \